aves2017/EDA_Automobile_Dataset/README.md

-# EDA_Automobile_Dataset
+# EDA for Automobile Dataset
-EDA of Automobile Dataset Using PYTHON
+In this project we tried to check various configuration of vehicles to minimise the cost of Automobile